mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Secret fear that he's not worthy of the High King title

 ### Background & History
-Born in 1200 CR, third in line for the throne.
+Born in 1195 CR, third in line for the throne.
 Never expected to rule—his older brothers were the heirs.
+As a young prince with no expectation of succession, Aldric began a relationship with Lady Mara of House Ironforge.
+She became pregnant in 1221 CR, but marriage wasn't urgent—he was third in line and their union could wait.

-Changed when his eldest brother died in the Dragon Wars (1215), and his second brother died of plague (1222).
-At age 28, he became heir apparent.
+Then disaster struck in rapid succession: his eldest brother disappeared under mysterious circumstances during the Dragon Crisis era, and his second brother died of plague (1222).
+At age 27, Aldric suddenly became heir apparent—with an illegitimate son about to be born.
+Thorin arrived in 1222 CR.

+The situation demanded immediate action.
+A hasty legitimization marriage was arranged in 1225 CR, officially recorded as a "political alliance" with House Ironforge.
+The exact timing of Thorin's birth has been quietly obscured in official records, and most assume the Crown Prince was born after the wedding.
+But certain parties know the truth—and that knowledge is dangerous.

 Crowned in 1230 after his father's death defending Ironhold from giant raids.
 His first decade was spent consolidating power and rebuilding the military.
 Known for the "Iron Reforms"—modernizing the army, improving fortifications, and establishing the Northern Guard as an elite force.

-Married Queen Mara of House Ironforge in 1225 (political alliance).
-They have three children:
+He and Queen Mara have three children:
+- **Crown Prince Thorin** (age 25) - Heir, proving himself through military service and diplomacy
-- **Princess Eira** (age 20) - Heir, brilliant tactician
+- **Princess Elara** (age 22) - Diplomatic and intelligent, often represents the crown
-- **Prince Gareth** (age 17) - Second son, training as knight
+- **Prince Marcus** (age 19) - Youngest, training as a knight
-- **Princess Lyanna** (age 14) - Youngest, scholar interested in magic

 His reign has been marked by stability and strength, but also by increased tensions with Aethoria over the "High King" title.
 He genuinely believes his claim is legitimate and that reunification under Thandris rule would benefit both continents.